LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                bedrock                            blank

-The game world is persistent, i.e., every time the player visits a level during a single game, the level layout is the same.
+The game world is persistent, i.e., every time the player visits a level during a single game, its layout is the same.

 Commands